mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

-# How to create advanced charts
+# Advanced charts
-Now, let's explore more advanced visualizations and use Vizro-AI for enhanced formatting.
+This page explains how to use Vizro-AI to create charts with advanced visualizations and enhanced formatting.

+## Animated bar chart

 We'll create an animated bar chart illustrating the GDP per capita of each continent over time.
 Run the code below and look at the result.